jerry-eldridge/pywarp/README.txt

 but still useful.

 Required packages are Numpy and OpenCv2 python (copy cv2.pyd to Python package if not already their).
+And Python 2.7.

 The package uses a scalar field U which is M x M in length list of doubles and a image file fn.
 It creates a M x M grid